masp/erty/README.md

 > Work in progress.

-Erty is Erlang built from scratch to be more friendly to programmers coming from C/Java/Go/Rust/Typescript.

-Erty is closely related to Erlang, but with the following differences:
+Erty is Erlang but with stronger support for types (ERlang with TYpes).

+Erty's primary differences from Erlang are:
-- Enforced, static typing
+- Strongly enforced, static typing
-- Modern syntax (inspired by Go)
+- C family, imperative syntax (based on Golang)
-- Easy interop between Erlang and Elixir
+- Easy interop to and from Erlang

+Unlike Elixir, Erty makes very few extensions to the core features of Erlang.
+Erty is intended to be easy to drop into a large, existing Erlang project and be beneficial immediately with a low learning curve.

 ## Example